aschuma/dsb-untis/README.md

 ## Server Mode

-Start a HTTP server providing the data:
+Start an HTTP server on port 8080 to serve the data using the subsequent javascript code.
+You can use `curl` or your web browser to retrieve the data by accessing `http://localhost:8080`:

 ```javascript
 import DsbUntis = from 'dsb-untis';